Peter Kalmus (climate scientist): Activism and public engagement

-Kalmus is a science communicator whose efforts center on shifting culture away from fossil fuel acceptability.
-He tweets as @ClimateHuman and as of April 2022 is the most-followed climate scientist on Twitter.
-He focuses in particular on encouraging the Earth science and other academic communities to speak out with greater urgency on the need for climate action.

 He has been featured in many media outlets, including Mother Jones, PRI's The World, CBC Radio, Deutsche Welle, BuzzFeed, The Intercept, and Quartz, and most often speaks to the need for an immediate and massive climate mobilization and how individuals can "vote" for this mobilization through their actions, via both activism and emissions reduction.
 He frequently speaks to the need for a carbon fee and dividend policy as part of the mobilization, in which fossil fuel becomes increasingly costly as the carbon fee rises every year and 100% of the net revenue is returned equitably to the people, making the policy fiscally progressive.
+He focuses in particular on encouraging the Earth science and other academic communities to speak out with greater urgency on the need for climate action.

-Kalmus lives on approximately one-tenth the fossil fuel of the average American.
+Kalmus' lifestyle uses approximately one-tenth the fossil fuel of the average American.
 He says this has made his life more satisfying and meaningful.
 In 2010, Kalmus realized the flying in planes accounted for roughly 3/4 of his greenhouse gas emissions, and he has not flown on a plane since 2012.
 Kalmus believes that anyone can contribute to cultural shift by conspicuously modeling the change that needs to happen.
 He has stated that by "walking the talk" his advocacy has become more effective.
+Kalmus' book, Being the Change, addresses climate change and the changes individuals can make in their lifestyle.

 Kalmus is a columnist and regular contributor at YES! magazine.
 His writing has also appeared in The Guardian, Eos, The Washington Post, and Grist.

 On September 14, 2019, Kalmus tweeted "Never give up" and referenced his latest article, "How to live with the climate crisis without becoming a nihilist".

 Kalmus has been associated with the Movement for a People's Party, a progressive organization positioned as an alternative to the Democratic or Republican Party.
 After the first presidential debate of the 2020 election, Kalmus participated in a four-person response to the debate.

 In late2021, Kalmus likened his own experiences pushing for greater recognition of the climate problem with those of the two fictional astronomers portrayed in the comedy film Don't Look Up.
 He also compares absurd events in that film with a series of equally absurd and elusory events in our own world.

 Kalmus, along with other climate activists, chained himself to the main doors of the Charlotte Douglas International Airport private jet terminal on November 10, 2022.
 He was charged with trespassing.